rferg/tandem-blog-posts/buffer-tables-for-background-jobs/article.md

 ## Conclusion

 The scenario we considered is relevant in more cases than one would initially think.
 Applications are increasingly integrating with more external systems, each carrying its own performance profile and constraints.
-It's not uncommon that two or more of these are incompatible if we want optimal or even acceptable performance.
+It's not uncommon that two or more of these are incompatible if we want acceptable performance at even moderate scale.
 By using something like this buffer table strategy, we can decouple these integration points and tune each operation to fit its particular profile.
 And we can do this with relatively few changes, using technologies that we're already familiar with.

 [^1]: Note that we're batching *records* for processing in one or more jobs.
 We're not batching jobs themselves.
 So, for example, Sidekiq Pro's [batching feature](https://github.com/sidekiq/sidekiq/wiki/Batches) will not help us.
 [^2]: Examples of these include using a [rate limiter for Sidekiq](https://github.com/sidekiq/sidekiq/wiki/Ent-Rate-Limiting#concurrent) or running these jobs in a queue with only one worker thread.